Andretalyss/GitLab-Runners-AWS-EC2/README.md

    >  Mini tutorial on how to implement scaled gitlab runners with EC2 machines,including template configurations
       and build commands.

+   <h3> Benefits </h3>

+   > - Jobs running in parallel
+   > - Economy, as it is only used when you need it.
+(It can be even more economical using spots instances).
+   > - You can set the number of machines per time, data or year using cron format.

+   <h3> Disadvantages </h3>

+   > - Requested instances take an average of 1 minute to be created.

    <h3> Prerequisites </h3>

    >   1. A container of gitlab up and running.